kmohamed2020/ProbesFinder/README.md

         - LB-Link Cards
         any other vendor can support monitor mode, is most welcome :) this tool is tested on the mentioned vendors.

+Internet connection:
+       require internet connection to resolve the vendor of the client's device by its mac address

 Installation: